-- “Liberty and Compulsory Civil Religion in Rousseau’s Social Contract,” conditionally accepted for publication by JHP 9.4.13.
-(Under revision in light of referee comments.)
+- “Liberty and Compulsory Civil Religion in Rousseau’s Social Contract,” accepted 12.12.13 for publication by the Journal of the History of Philosophy (conditional acceptance 9.4.13).

 - “Exchange and Self-Falsification: J.-J. Rousseau and A. Smith in Dialogue.”
 (Draft paper, tentative title.)
 Being presented in various venues, including as a 2013 Marshall Lecture at Boston College.

 - “Genealogical Narrative as Critique: Rousseau’s Second Discourse.”
 (Draft paper, tentative title.)
 Being presented in various venues, including at the 2013 Workshop on Late Modern Philosophy at Boston University.

 - Self-knowledge in Plato’s Phaedrus.
 Yale University Press, 1986, paperback 1988.
 Reprinted with a new preface and supplementary bibliography by the Pennsylvania State University Press in 1996.
 Awarded the Franklin J. Matchette Prize by the American Philosophical Association.

 - Platonic Writings, Platonic Readings (ed.).
 Routledge, Chapman and Hall, 1988, paperback and hardback.
 Reprinted with a new preface, supplementary bibliography, and corrections by the Pennsylvania State University Press in 2002.